isc-projects/kea/doc/sphinx/kea-messages.rst

     maximum number of open service sockets attempts: %1, has been exhausted without success

-This error indicates that the server failed to bind service sockets after making the maximum configured number of reconnect attempts.
-This might cause the server to shut down as specified in the configuration.
+This error indicates that the server failed to bind service sockets after making the maximum configured number of open attempts.

 DHCP4_OPEN_SOCKETS_NO_RECONNECT_CTL
 ===================================